Morocco Honeymoon

 (Overnight in Marrakech).

-On this day, you will embark on a full day city tour of exotic and vibrant Marrakech, exploring in-depth, the rich cultural heritage and antiquity of this enchanting city.
+On Day 10, you will embark on a full day city tour of exotic and vibrant Marrakech, exploring in depth the rich cultural heritage and antiquity of this enchanting city.

-Visit Bahia Palace, a masterpiece of Moroccan and Andalusian architecture and a major monument of Morocco’s heritage.
-This 19th century palace was built by “Ba Ahmed”, the grand vizier of Marrakech and named after his favourite wife “Bahia”.
-Craftsmen worked on this palace for fourteen years.
+- Bahia Palace: Visit Bahia Palace, a masterpiece of Moroccan and Andalusian architecture and a major monument of Morocco’s heritage.
+This 19th century palace was built by “Ba Ahmed”, the grand vizier of Marrakech and named after his favourite wife “Bahia”, a love story etched into every tile and archway.
+Craftsmen worked on this palace for fourteen years, and the romance of its creation is still palpable as you wander through its stunning courtyards together.

-Visit Ben Youssef Madrasa, a 14th century school founded by the Moroccan Monarch “Abu el Hassan”, another beautiful example of Moroccan and Andalusian architecture.
+- Ben Youssef Madrasa: Visit Ben Youssef Madrasa, a 14th century school founded by the Moroccan Monarch “Abu el Hassan”, a breathtaking example of Moroccan and Andalusian architecture.
 The Saadian dynasty enlarged and redecorated the building in 1570 and it became the largest Islamic college in North Africa.

-Visit Saadian tombs, a major attraction for the visitors of Marrakech and one of the few remaining vestiges of the Saadian dynasty who reigned over the golden age of Marrakech between 1524 and 1659.
+- Saadian Tombs: Visit the Saadian Tombs, a major attraction for visitors of Marrakech and one of the few remaining vestiges of the Saadian dynasty, who reigned over the golden age of Marrakech between 1524 and 1659.
+Remarkably, these tombs were rediscovered in 1917 after being sealed for centuries by Sultan Moulay Ismail, making them one of the most fascinating historical discoveries in Morocco.

 (Overnight in Marrakech).

-Take in the amazing mountain views and valleys.
-Discover the authentic life of the Berber people and their culture and see the highest peak in North Africa and 2nd highest in Africa, The Toubkal Mountain at elevation of 4167 metres (13,665) feet.
+Take in the mountain views and valleys as you discover the authentic life of the Berber people and their culture.
+From this vantage point you can also see Toubkal Mountain, the highest peak in North Africa at 4,167 metres.

-After lunch head to the stunning Ourika Valley and witness one of the best preserved valley landscapes in Morocco.
-Enjoy panoramic views by passing through several authentic, traditional Berber villages built from Adobe clay and stones, at an elevation of 2400 metres.
-You will enjoy the dramatic and breathtaking views of The Atlas Mountains, mostly covered in snow all the year.
+After lunch, head to the Ourika Valley, one of the best preserved valley landscapes in Morocco.
+Pass through several authentic Berber villages built from Adobe clay and stone at an elevation of 2,400 metres, with beautiful Atlas Mountain views all around, many of them snow-capped throughout the year.

 (Overnight in Marrakech).

-Today, you will travel to the gem of the Atlantic coast, the port city of Essaouira, known for its sun, serene beaches, and the enchanting UNESCO medina.
+On Day 12 of your Morocco honeymoon itinerary, you leave the energy of Marrakech behind and head west towards the Atlantic coast and the charming port city of Essaouira, known for its sun, serene beaches, and enchanting UNESCO listed medina.

-Retrace the trails taken by Jimmy Hendrix, Bob Marley, Cat Stevens… and explore Essaouira’s most important monuments, such as the old fish market and seaport.
-Watch silver craftsmen and wood carvers at work in the old medina where the labyrinth of streets is lined with heavy wooden doors and whitewashed houses.
-Discover the 18th-century Portuguese ramparts of Essaouira from where you’ll be able to see astonishing views of the Atlantic Ocean.
-A beautiful city you will admire while on your Morocco honeymoon tour.
+Explore Essaouira’s most important monuments including the old fish market and seaport.
+Watch silver craftsmen and wood carvers at work in the old medina, where the labyrinth of streets is lined with heavy wooden doors and whitewashed houses.
+Discover the 18th century Portuguese ramparts from where you will enjoy stunning views of the Atlantic Ocean stretching endlessly before you.

-Wander through souks, traditional workshops and art galleries of the ancient Medina.
+Wander together through the souks, traditional workshops and art galleries of the ancient medina, enjoying every moment of this charming coastal city.

-Visit Orson Welles Square and have lunch in one of the local restaurants serving delicious fish and seafood.
+Visit Orson Welles Square and enjoy lunch at one of the local restaurants serving fresh fish and seafood straight from the Atlantic.

 (Overnight in Essaouira).

-After lunch, you will take a scenic drive along the Atlantic coastline back to Casablanca.
+After lunch, you will take a scenic drive along the Atlantic coastline back to Casablanca, watching the ocean shimmer beside you as you reflect on everything this Morocco romantic itinerary has given you over the past two weeks together.

 (Overnight in Casablanca).